-Baptism is not a means to salvation, but an act of declaration and testimony of what has taken place in the believers life after accepting Jesus Christ.
+Baptism is not a means to salvation, but an act of declaration and testimony of what has taken place in the believer’s life after accepting Jesus Christ.
 We practice full submersion water baptism and host baptisms regularly.
 Each believer desiring to be baptized must be able to communicate clearly the message of the gospel, the work God has done in their lives and a biblical explanation of baptism.
 We don’t practice infant baptism and will insure that young children are able to meet the requirements above and are individually choosing to be baptized.

 Gifts & Workings of the Holy Spirit

 The gifts of the Holy Spirit that we see exercised in the Scriptures are available today and are to be eagerly desired and practiced in submission to the Spirit speaking through the Scriptures.
 The working of His gifts are for the edification of the church.
-The church should never become to ridged, structured or produced that there is no longer room for His Spirit to freely move.
+The church should never become to rigid, structured, or produced that there is no longer room for His Spirit to freely move.
 The gifts and workings of the Spirit should always bring glory to God and never bring confusion or attention to any person other than Jesus Christ.
 (Romans 12:3-8; 1 Corinthians 12-14; Ephesians 4:1-16).

 The Gospel & Evangelism

 Jesus Christ is the head of the church and true shepherd.
-The role of Pastor is to be an under shepherd by pointing people to Jesus the true Shepherd.
+The role of Pastor is to be an under-shepherd by pointing people to Jesus the true Shepherd.
 God has His church in the world today to be His light, love and truth.
 For some the church is to be a hospital, where they can come as they are.
 However, the church should never encourage someone to stay as they are, but to come alongside in the process of Jesus making them who He wants them to be.
-The church should be a gas station for believers where they can come and get filed-up and sent back out.
+The church should be a gas station for believers where they can come and get filled-up and sent back out.
 The believer should also find support and accountability within the walls of the church.
-The church should never waiver on the truth of God’s word, nor compromise in order to gain members.
-People are hungry for God’s truth, they might not even know it.
+The church should never waiver on the truth of God’s Word, nor compromise in order to gain members.
+People are hungry for God’s truth; they might not even know it.
 The church should be solely concentrated on bringing God glory and we can do that by not just doing church, but by being the church.